raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Consider a finite-state recognizer that is deterministic, and without ε-transitions, exactly like the finite-state recognizers we compile from formal regular expressions.

 Such a recognizer begins in its start state, and only transitions from state to state when consuming a symbol.
-If it halts befoe consuming the entire sentence, it fails to recognize the sentence.
+If it halts before consuming the entire sentence, it fails to recognize the sentence.
 If it does not halt when the sentence is complete, it will have performed _n_ transitions where _n_ is the number of symbols in the sentence.

 It cannot have performed more than _n_ transitions, because: